Richardng56/my-portfolio/README.md

                         Bridging <span class="text-gold-500 italic">Engineering Logic</span> with Financial Oversight
                     </h2>
                     <div class="space-y-6 text-lg text-gray-600 leading-relaxed">
                         <p>With a foundation in Civil Engineering from the UK, I approach Internal Audit as a structural challenge.
+My methodology ensures that governance frameworks are built to withstand the pressures of volatile global markets.</p>
-Over 17 years of experience—spanning from Big 4 public practice (KPMG/BDO) to leading audit functions for multi-billion dollar listed entities—has equipped me with the foresight to detect risks before they manifest.</p>
+                        <p>Over 17 years of experience—spanning from Big 4 public practice (KPMG/BDO) to leading audit functions for multi-billion dollar listed entities—has equipped me with the foresight to detect risks before they manifest as liabilities.</p>
                     </div>
                     <div class="grid grid-cols-2 gap-8 mt-12">
                         <div>